nkaewam/wordl-wars/docs/action-items.md

-# Wordle Wars – Milestone Action Items
+# Wordl Wars – Milestone Action Items

 This document breaks down each milestone from `docs/task.md` into actionable tasks.
 Check items off as you progress.